 While attending CU Boulder, Richard served as Student Body President, also known as a Tri-Executive, for the entire campus, overseeing the nation's largest student government and a $29.7 million budget that funded CU's cost centers, including the Recreation Center, Wardenburg Health Center, Women's Resource Center, University Memorial Center, the Student Outreach Retention Center for Equity, and others.
 He worked closely with the CU Administration on key issues -- including diversity, rising costs of tuition, campus safety, and budgetary matters -- serving on the Chancellor's Executive Committee, Boulder Campus Planning Commission, the Recreation Center Board, and the student union's Finance Board.
 He also worked with the University Hill Neighborhood Association and was a member of the CU/City Task Force and a delegate to the University Hill Business Alliance.

 After graduating with bachelor of arts degrees in political science and philosophy with a minor in business administration, Richard attended CU Law School, where he was the Managing Editor of the environmental law journal.
-While in law school, Richard served as Chair of the City of Boulder's University Hill General Improvement District Advisory Board, focusing on campus-city-student-resident-business relations.
+While in law school, Richard served as Chair of the City of Boulder's University Hill General Improvement District Advisory Board, focusing on campus-city-student-resident-business relations and redevelopment efforts of Boulder's University Hill business area.

 He has maintained strong ties to CU since graduating and was the 2019-2020 Chair of the CU Law Alumni Board, and chaired the Law School's 2019 Alumni Awards Banquet.
 As Chair of the CU Law School's Alumni Board, Richard worked with the administration on efforts to recruit and retain students and faculty from diverse backgrounds and communities, on job placement efforts for graduating students, and on scholarships to offset the cost of obtaining a degree.
 He has also presented on professionalism to new CU students and coached national moot court teams.